andela-technology/qualified-docs/content/creating-content/challenges/guides/css.md

 The pixel-perfect diffing approach's major drawback of being too precise can be loosened by using smarter utilities that enable an epsilon of tolerable differences between actual and expected snapshots of the site.

-The upside is reduction of false negatives, but this comes at the cost of increased false positives, a heavier testing suite (machine learning and computer vision could be used) and potentially more work and time required to write the tests or the basic diffing utility.
+The upside is reduction of false negatives, but this comes at the cost of increased false positives, a heavier testing suite and potentially more work and time required to write the tests or the basic diffing utility.

+Check out our article [Browser Diff Testing with Puppeteer](browser-diff-testing-with-puppeteer) for one strategy.

 ### Browser automation tools